LinkanMajumder/Exploratory-Data-Analysis-on-Electoral-Bonds-in-India/README.md

 # Exploratory Data Analysis of Electoral Bonds in India

-An in-depth analysis of Electoral Bonds in India from FY 2019 to FY 2024, revealing patterns and trends in political funding dynamics.

 This dataset provides details on transactions involving electoral bonds, a mechanism for anonymous political donations in India, handled by the State Bank of India (SBI).
 Information includes buyer identities, donation types (individual or firm), and encashment details by political parties.

 **Data Exploration**